 Lawyers for Drug Test Refusal

-Defense against criminal charges for refusing to submit to roadside drug testing.
+Defence against criminal charges for refusing to submit to roadside drug testing.

 Testing Procedures

 Roadside drug screening involves a two-stage process: first, a preliminary saliva swab (screening test), and if positive, a confirmatory test or blood sample at a medical facility.
-Refusing either stage can constitute a criminal offense under Art.
+Refusing either stage can constitute a criminal offence under Art.
 383 CP, but the legal requirements for each are different, and the officer must have duly informed the driver of the obligation and of the criminal consequences of refusal.
 Officers must also conduct physical coordination tests and note clinical signs of impairment.

-Defense Strategies
+Defence Strategies

-Our defense focuses on: challenging whether the driver was properly informed of the obligation and consequences of refusal, arguing that the driver cooperated partially (submitted to saliva test but refused blood draw), proving the stop was not lawful (random testing without reasonable suspicion), and demonstrating physical or medical reasons that prevented cooperation (needle phobia for blood tests, dry mouth preventing adequate saliva sample).
+Our defence focuses on: challenging whether the driver was properly informed of the obligation and consequences of refusal, arguing that the driver cooperated partially (submitted to saliva test but refused blood draw), proving the stop was not lawful (random testing without reasonable suspicion), and demonstrating physical or medical reasons that prevented cooperation (needle phobia for blood tests, dry mouth preventing adequate saliva sample).

 Criminal Consequences